Campbell-law/Hello-World/README.md

 # Put it on Github

 * Make sure you have saved everything
-* click the fork button in theupper left of VSCode
+* click the fork button in the upper left of VSCode - below the magnifying glass
 * Enter a commit message => finished Hello World
-* click on the check mark
+* click on the check mark - right above the message box
 * click on the 3 dots beside the check mark
 * select push on the drop down